TheRoyalMuffinMan/Flexible-Pointer/README.md

 - `alter_curve`: This just allows the user to mimic the location of *point_one*, or the point that is altering the curve based on the position of the right controller.

+- `generate_points`: This function uses the approximate incrementor to generate a list of points along the curve by stepping through the incrementer

+- `alter_meshes`: Moves the required number of points from where they are stored at the origin of the world, and makes them visable to form the curve.
 ## Attributions
 [1]A. Olwal and S. Feiner, “The Flexible Pointer: An Interaction Technique for Selection in Augmented and Virtual Reality,” in ACM Symposium on User Interface Software and Technology, 2003.
 Accessed: Dec.
 21, 2023.
 [Online].
 Available: https://uist.acm.org/archive/adjunct/2003/pdf/posters/p17-olwal.pdf